drozzy/drozzy.github.com/_posts/2012-10-3-haskell-tutorials.markdown

 Err on the side of More Comments
 ================================
-Even if you are writting a tutorial, and showing snippets of code, it does not hurt to put comments in that code as well.
+Even if you are writing a tutorial, and showing snippets of code, it does not hurt to put comments in that code as well.
 For example:

     -- We'll need this for return types